POSTS TAGGED: ART

 Posted February 12, 2014 at 08:00 am by Jimmy McGee

 XDA community members are known for boosting the performance of their Android devices in much the same way that baby boomers would modify and improve their hot rod cars.
 One new feature of KitKat is poised to help improve application performance in Android.
 This feature is known as ART, though it’s still an experimental feature, there is rumor that it will be the default soon.
 But what is this talk about ART really?
 And what is ART?

 In today’s video, XDA Developer TV Producer Jordan talks about the ART runtime compiler.
 He gives a basic overview of what ART does.
 Then Jordan talks about what ART does differently than the current runtime compiler known as Dalvik.
 So if you want to learn more about the A. . .
 READ ON »

 Posted February 2, 2014 at 07:00 pm by Tomek Kondrat

 Android 4.4 KitKat is indeed a sweet update.
 It brought dozens of new features, and its decreased memory footprint allowed it to be ported to older devices relatively easily.
 One of the most interesting features hidden deep inside developers options is ART, a new runtime compiler poised to replace our good friend Dalvik.
 What is ART and why should you be interested in it?
 Let’s dig deeper.

-Posted February 1, 2014 By: Tomek Kondrat
+Posted February 1, 2014 at 11:30 am by Tomek Kondrat